Geography (GEOG) Courses

 GEOG 331 Tourism Geographies (3) Survey of tourism geographies, addressing a wide-range of topics: tourism representations, tourism development strategies, indigenous tourism development, planning for "sustainable" tourism, and tourism's environmental impacts.
 Pre: junior or senior standing or instructor's consent.

 GEOG 332 Geog Of Hawaiian Islands (3) Introduction to the physical and human geography of Hawaiʻi.
 Development of island ecosystems.
 Polynesian pre-history, post-contact resource exploitation and environmental transformation.
 History of land tenure and management.
 Spatial aspects of agriculture, urbanization, and tourism.
-Pre: GEOG 101 or 103, or instructor’s consent.
-(GenEd/IntReq: H/A/P)
+Pre: GEOG 101 or 103, or consent of instructor.
+(Attributes: GAHP)

 GEOG 335 Geog Of Oceania (3) Physical and human geography of the Pacific Islands region including Australia and New Zealand (excluding Hawaiʻi).
 Topics include: regional marine and terrestrial resources; human settlement and landscape transformation; population political geography; economic development, and resource management and environmental issues.
-(GenEd/IntReq: H/A/P, HPP)
+(Attributes: GAHP, HPP)